-The trained networks achieve 94.63\% and 44.73\% provable robustness with perturbations of $\linf$ norm bounded by $0.1$ and $2/255$ on the two datasets respectively, similar to the results reported in~\cite{xiao2018training}.
-All of our code is available at \url{https://github.com/jia-kai/realadv}.
+The network has two convolutional layers with $4\times4$ filters, $2\times2$ stride, and 16 and 32 output channels, respectively, and two fully connected layers with 100 and 10 output neurons.
+The trained networks achieve 94.63\% and 44.73\% provable robustness with perturbations of $\linf$ bounded by $0.1$ and $2/255$ on the two datasets, respectively, similar to the results reported in~\citet{xiao2018training}.
+Our code is available at \url{https://github.com/jia-kai/realadv}.

-Since our method needs multiple invocations of the computationally intensive verifier, for each dataset we only test it on $32$ images randomly sampled from the robust test images to demonstrate its effectiveness within a reasonable total running time.
-The time limit of MILP solving is 360 seconds.
-Out of these $32$ images, we have successfully found quasi-adversarial inputs for \nrModelMnist~images on MNIST and \nrModelCifar~images on CIFAR10.
-We apply random perturbations outlined in \cref{alg:rnd-pert-adv} to these quasi-adversarial inputs ($x_1$ from~\cref{sec:method} Step 2) to obtain adversarial inputs for the verified robust input image ($x_0=\alpha \xseed$ from~\cref{sec:method} Step 1).
-All the implementations that we have considered are successfully attacked.
-We present the detailed numbers in \cref{tab:adv-cnt}.

-Furthermore, since a large $\tau_0$ in the quasi-adversarial inputs makes our method less likely to succeed and it can result from a large value of $\delta$ in step 1 due to the solver exceeding the time limit, we also evaluate the performance of our attack algorithm when modifying the bias of the softmax layer is allowed.
-We decrease the bias of the target class by $\tau_0$ to obtain a model that is still verifiably robust but easier to be attacked.
-Since modifying the bias would affect test accuracy, we also evaluate the minimal test accuracy of modified models of the successful attacks for each implementation.
-The results are presented in \cref{tab:adv-cnt-gap}, showing that attack success rate is improved.
-Therefore our method can be more effective if the verifier could be more efficient for images close to robustness boundaries.

-We also present in~\cref{fig:advimg} the verified robust images on which our attack method succeeds for all implementations and the corresponding adversarial images.